Metalworking Training Program

 This workforce training is funded by a grant awarded by the U.S. Department of Labor’s Employment and Training Administration.

 Next class starts April 24, 2017.
-Dates for information sessions will be posted mid-February.
+Must attend information session to apply:

 For more information call: 267-685-4884 or email Bridget.Hughes@bucks.edu